Methi Paneer Recipe

 18. Gently stir the pieces into the methi gravy.
 Once the seasonings are right, remove the food from the flame.

-19. Allow the paneer to absorb all the flavours by covering the pan.
+19. Allow the paneer to absorb all the flavors by covering the pan.

 20. For a complete meal tonight, garnish with chopped cilantro leaves and serve with your preferred dal.